 Construction contracts are analysed to determine combination of contracts and identification of performance obligations and accordingly transaction price is allocated amongst performance obligations based on stand-alone selling prices.
-Performance obligations, in construction contracts, generally includes construction/ turnkey related activities and operation & maintenance related activities which are satisfied over time with the customer receiving benefits from the activities being performed by the Company.
+Performance obligations, in construction contracts, generally includes construction/ turnkey related

 When the progress towards complete satisfaction of performance obligations of a construction contract can be estimated reliably, revenue is recognised by reference to the stage of completion of the contract activity at the end of the reporting period, measured based on the proportion of contract costs incurred for work performed to date relative to the estimated total contract costs, because the customer simultaneously receives and consumes the benefits provided by the Company.
 Contract costs excludes costs that do not depict the Company's progress in satisfying the performance obligation.